Can You Reuse Oil After Frying Chicken?

 It is common to reuse the oil that you used for frying chicken or other foods.
 Be sure to strain the oil to remove food debris after it cools and then properly store it.
 If stored properly, you can reuse oil up to 8-10 times.

-Find out strategies and tips to extend the shelf-life of your oil, along with other important details, such as the signs that it’s gone bad, as well as how you can dispose of it correctly.
+Read on for strategies and tips to extend the shelf-life of your oil, along with other important details, such as the signs that it’s gone bad, as well as how you can dispose of it correctly.

 The recipe can vary depending on the region; however, the pleasure of savoring an incredibly tender, juicy piece of chicken with its crisp skin is the same across all regions.

-It requires a substantial amount of oil to fry a chicken, and depending on the oil you are using; it can cost you quite a bit.
+It requires a substantial amount of oil to fry a chicken, and depending on the oil you are using, it can cost you quite a bit.

 Planning to keep your oil in good condition after cooking gives you various options to take action to help you make the most from your cooking oil.